 background

-- Lifetime member of the North Carolina Beekeepers Association
+Lifetime member of the North Carolina and

-- Member of the South Carolina Beekeepers Association
+South Carolina Beekeepers Associations

-Here is information that will help you understand honeybees and their important roles in the environment.
+Here is information that will help you understand honey bees and their important roles in the environment.
 Honeybees are essential for pollinating crops, flowers, and trees and thus, food harvests and the beauty of nature are dependent on them.
 Though other bees and insects do perform pollination, it is the honeybee who has the greatest “mass pollination” procedure in nature.
 A healthy backyard apiary of two or three double-box hives can easily contain 120,000 to 180,000 or more honeybees who are out pollinating the plants and vegetables within any given community.
 Without this essential pollination there would be two-thirds less food in our grocery stores and farmers markets.
 If you know a beekeeper in your area then, thank them for their contribution to the environment!

 Recommended Videos to Watch